SingularityUniversity/startup/_companies/x2ai.md

 ---
 ## About

-X2AI uses AI to connect the patient with their therapist 24/7.
-Tess, X2AI's emotion-based conversation AI, interacts with the patient by administering therapy and providing mental health education through a variety of existing technology-based communications, including SMS, WhatsApp and web browsers.
+X2AI builds Tess, a psychological AI that administers highly personalized psychotherapy, psycho-education, and health-related reminders, on-demand, when and where the mental health professional isn’t.
+Interaction with Tess is solely through conversation, exclusively via existing communication channels, such as SMS, Facebook Messenger, Web Browsers, and several other platforms.

 ## Problem